BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^15]: **Computer or Mobile Device?** Generally, a mobile device is preferred over a computer because it reduces the attack surface.
 If you do choose to use a computer for creating your recovery key, be sure it's not the computer also running Sparrow.
 Generally, keep your keys and your transaction coordinator separate or you begin to lose the advantages of this procedure.

+[^printingproblems]: **Printing Problems.** Printing things is really not secure.
+You print across a network that might not be secure, then to a device that's definitely not built to be secure.
+Worse, that device is actually designed to hold on to the stuff that you print, for at least some period of time.
+Nonetheless, we measure the threats of an attack on the printer (or even the network) as lower than the threat of incorrectly writing out your recovery words by hand (or worse: not writing them at all because it's too time consuming to do so).
+Obviously, you can reassess these threats for your own scenario.
+With that said, we do only print one key, so that even if it were compromised, it wouldn't compromise your assets.
+You definitely should _not_ transfer a second key across your network (which we talk about later).
+You also may be able to purposefully clear out the memory of your printer after printing, often by choosing to return it to factory defaults, which may be an option on the printer itself.

 [^sskrscenarios]: **SSKR Scenarios.** We've chosen a 2-of-3 for this scenario, but see [Designing SSKR Share Scenarios](https://github.com/BlockchainCommons/SmartCustody/blob/master/Docs/SSKR-Sharing.md) for more options on how to divide up SSKR shares.

 [^16]: **Why Optional?** We encourage everyone to create MicroSD backups of their SSKR shares, as described here.
 The _only_ reason that this is listed as optional is because we don't want to discourage you from using this procedure if you don't have an SD Card Reader for iPhone and an extra MicroSD card on hand.
 So, if you can, get that Card Reader and that extra card.
 If you don't have them, just skip these parts, but we suggest that you come back and do them in the future.